Skip to main content

-Before installing, we recommend verifying the CLI signature to confirm the binary was built by SuprSend and has not been modified in transit.
+If you install a binary (Homebrew, GitHub Releases, or source build), we recommend verifying the CLI signature to confirm the binary was built by SuprSend and has not been modified in transit.
 See Verify CLI Signature.
+Signature verification isn’t needed when you run via npx — npm registry integrity checks handle that for you.

 Step 2: Authentication